AP® Precalculus Score Calculator 2026

 - Goal setting: Identify exactly how many points you need on each section to reach your target score.

-- Study focus: The MCQ section is weighted more heavily (62.5%)—this calculator helps you prioritize.
+- Study focus: The MCQ section is weighted more heavily (about 63%)—this calculator helps you prioritize.

 - Calculus preparation: Use your predicted score to assess your readiness for AP Calculus AB or BC.